Parent Resources

 Regardless of whether parents are professional writers or have not written an extended piece of text since school, one of my dreams for Mark My Words is to equip all parents with clarity on academic expectations so that they can become as "engaged" as Sue is with her son's schooling.

+No matter how devoted the parent, the success of an at-home tutoring session relies on the willingness of the child.
 I have heard from many parents that their child (particularly the high school kind) refuses to accept help from them without a fight.

 Perhaps they feel judged.
 Perhaps they believe their parents don't understand.
 Perhaps they don't understand.
 Whatever the cause, it makes at-home parent-support all the more difficult.